gitenter/gitenter/doc/requirements/StRS.md

 - [StRS-0001]{} The software shall be used as an aid of quality control procedure for R&D activities of a future product.
 - [StRS-0003]{StRS-0001} The software shall support waterfall life cycle model.
 - [StRS-0005]{StRS-0001} The software shall support Agile life cycle model.
+- [StRS-0013]{StRS-0001} The software may be used for software development.
+- [StRS-0014]{StRS-0001} The software may be used for development of quality sensitive products.
+- [StRS-0015]{StRS-0014} The software may be used for medical device development.
+- [StRS-0016]{StRS-0014} The software may be used in energy related industries.
+- [StRS-0017]{StRS-0014} The software may be used in transportation related industries.
 - [StRS-0010]{StRS-0001} The software shall be provide procedures which follow common standards of various regulatory departments.
-- [StRS-0007]{StRS-0001} The software shall provide tools to help collebrating various documents used in quality control procedure.
+- [StRS-0007]{StRS-0001} The software shall provide tools to help collaborating various documents used in quality control procedure.
 - [StRS-0002]{StRS-0007} The software shall provide tools for requirement engineering.
 - [StRS-0008]{StRS-0007} The software shall provide tools for design control.
 - [StRS-0004]{StRS-0007} The software shall help recording the versions of various documents.